Making Today’s Concrete Even Better

 Overall, the project represented a unique opportunity to incorporate a number of new and up-to-the-minute technologies into the mix – but, without also altering the home’s authentic historic ambience – and the garage was no exception.

-The homeowner placed special emphasis on updating the garage, as he is an avid car buff and heavily involved in restoring vintage automobiles.
+The homeowner placed special emphasis on updating the garage and adding insulated concrete form, as he is an avid car buff and heavily involved in restoring vintage automobiles.
 “I really enjoy my hobbies,“ notes Mike McClellan, “which is working on cars and occasional woodworking… and I was spoiled by the oversized 26′ x 45′ garage of our previous home in Washington State.”

 During the design phase, co-owner Morris Carey included many things to turn the new garage into a really nice shop for Mike.
 Starting with what would have simply been a large four-car garage, Morris instead turned it into a virtual “man cave” oasis for a guy who likes tools, cars and constant tinkering.